If you spend a lot of time online then the chances are that you’ve interacted with a website supported by Apache Web Server.

 - Paessler PRTG Network Monitor (FREE TRIAL) Autodetects your network structure on install and has over a dozen server monitoring modules for Apache.

 - Site24x7 Server Performance Monitoring (FREE TRIAL) A cloud-based monitoring tool for networks, servers, applications, services, and websites that includes Apache Web Server monitoring.

 - Dynatrace Monitor and visualize Apache metrics through the context of your web services that run Apache.

-- AppDynamics Real-time monitoring for identifying bottlenecks with auto-discovery and end-to-end business transaction performance.
+- AppDynamics Real-time monitoring solution for identifying bottlenecks with auto-discovery and end-to-end business transaction performance.

-- Anturis Has dedicated Apache module for monitoring key performance metrics.
+- Anturis Has a dedicated Apache module for monitoring key performance metrics.